InnaYasinchuk/Weather_App_React/README.md

-Нosting on the page https://weather-forecast-appp.netlify.app/
+App is hosted at https://weather-forecast-appp.netlify.app/